pannacotta14/squad-efficiency-transfermarkt-streamlit/README.md

 └── README.md
 ```

-A typical structure for this repository is:
+A typical structure for the working folder **"my_app"** is:

 * `.streamlit/`
   Streamlit configuration files

 * `app.py`
   Main entry point, acts as the portal and router for different pages